MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 > **Note:** The analytics service is available only in the **Dallas** and **UK** regions at this time.

-With the MobileFirst Server now running, you are presented with the following Dashboard:
+With the {{ site.data.keys.mf_server }} now running, you are presented with the following Dashboard:

 ![Image of Mobile Foundation setup](service-dashboard.png)